thusoy/salt-states/salt/honeytail/README.md

 honeytail
 =========

 Installs honeytail from the debian repo.
+The salt minion id is included automatically as `hostname`.

 Configurable keys through pillar: